edbzn/blog/content/blog/layout-components-angular/index.md

 date: '2019-11-16T12:13:45.573Z'
 ---

 When building JavaScript applications we usually separate components in different layers, each one responsible of its own concern.
-You've certainly hear about presentational components, container components, or the less well known layout components?
+You've certainly hear about presentational components, container components, or the less well known, layout components?

 > Let me try to explain to you, what is a layout component in Angular, and how to build modular applications using this technique.